luisFebro/react-pwa-installer/README.md

 ## What does this package do?

 `react-jwt-installer` allows you to easily inform visitors that your React Site is installable and a native-like app can be placed on a smartphone or desktop's home screen for a more integrated, fast and smooth access through the app.
-A banner will appear with a customizable title, icon and colors and offering your new App installation. 👌
+A banner will appear with a customizable title, icon and colors and offering your new App installation.
+You can also control when this component should appear and how.  👌

 ## 🔧 Installation